The NSW Greens believe:

 26. Provide appropriate funding for all aged care services to disseminate information on the management of the particular problems of ageing relating to mobility, mental and bodily functions to assist older people.

-28. Extend respite services operating across the State by:
+30. Extend respite services operating across NSW by:

-28.1.
-Enabling day care centres to provide after-hours respite and respite on weekends.
+- Enabling day care centres to provide after-hours respite and respite on weekends;

-28.2.
-Increasing the level of respite funding to encourage nursing homes to& provide more respite.
+- Increasing the level of respite funding to encourage nursing homes to provide more respite;

-28.3 A further expansion of respite booking services operated by Aged Care Assessment teams.
+- A further expansion of respite booking services operated by Aged Care Assessment teams;

-29. Provide adequate funding for carers support services including education, self-care programs, flexible and affordable respite care and network groups to help address the problems associated with the isolation of carers and recognition of their status, in particular for those living in rural, remote and isolated locations.
+31. Provide adequate funding for carers’ support services including education, self-care programs, flexible and affordable respite care and network groups to help address the problems associated with the isolation of carers and recognition of their status, in particular for those living in rural, remote and isolated locations.

-30. Improve conditions for carers of older people so that they receive adequate remuneration and adequate respite so that they can meet their own needs for outside employment, recreation and time out.
+32. Improve conditions for carers of older people so that they receive adequate remuneration and respite so that they can meet their own needs for outside employment, recreation and time out.

-31. Prioritise education and training and wage conditions related to aged care, to encourage more people to enter the sector as workers.
+33. Prioritise education, training and fair wage conditions related to aged care, to encourage more people to enter the sector as workers.